14 Sights in Caen, France (with Map and Images)

 Manoir des Gens d'Armes

-The Manoir des Gens d'armes, also called Manoir de Nollent or Manoir de la Talbotière, is a fifteenth-century manor house located in Caen, in the French region of Normandy.
-It has been classified as a historical monument since 1862.
+The Manoir des Gens d'armes, also known as the Manoir de Nollent or the Manoir de la Talbotière, is a 15th-century manor house located in Caen, Normandy, France.
+It has been listed as a historical monument since 1862.

 Wikipedia: Manoir des Gens d'armes (FR)